 When you think of going on a gourmet break for some Michelin star or fine dining in Europe you probably think of San Sebastián in Spain or Paris.
 I’m guessing the Algarve is probably is not the top of your list.
 I was surprised to discover on our recent visit that in fact, it is a fine dining hotspot with several Michelin star and top restaurants in a relatively small area.

-Ever since my visit in February this year, the Conrad Algarve has been firmly in my top 5 hotels.
+Ever since my visit a couple of years ago, the Conrad Algarve hotel has been firmly in my top 5 hotels.
 Not only is the service fantastic but the prices are pretty affordable if you avoid the peak summer months.
 The Conrad Algarve looked like a great base for a gourmet break with a 1 Michelin star restaurant (Sao Gabriel) just down the road and Gusto by Heinz Beck, a 3 Michelin star chef, actually in the hotel itself.
 Since Roving Reporter hadn’t been before, we decided to go for a short break at the start of November.

 We also visited the 1 Michelin star Sao Gabriel which was about 10 minutes from the hotel.
 We enjoyed the restaurant but thought it was not as good as the Conrad restaurant.